 I have no memory of making our way from the Marriott lobby over to the ballpark and into the visitor’s clubhouse at Royals Stadium, but I vividly remember walking in that door.
 A large square room.
 25 lockers.The backs of 25 Oakland A’s jerseys staring at me from hangers.
 Candy, chewing tobacco, snacks, and bubblegum everywhere, and a soda fountain in the corner.

 Despite their horrible season and their understandable lack of any real motivation, many of the A’s were already there when we made our appearance, and my biggest fear was irritating any of them when it came to finding enough stuff to wear, but they could not have been nicer.
-Rick Langford gave him his glove and a pair of white spikes.
+Rick Langford gave me one of his gloves and a pair of white spikes.
 Mike Norris gave me one of his spare uniforms.
 The batboy loaned me his hat.
 I don’t recall whose jockstrap or socks I wore, but you get the picture.
 Somehow, at the same time, Lance borrowed all of the same stuff from other guys, and we were ready to actually go pitch baseballs in the visitor’s bullpen.
 We made sure to stop and get a free Coke from the soda fountain before we went out.

 While Stange got dressed, we tried to act calm and look like we belonged, but I’m sure we were a bit wide-eyed.
 I couldn’t take my eyes off of Rob Picciolo’s locker, where even on this final road trip of the year he had at least 15 pairs of white spikes.
 That season in Medford, I had one pair.
 And I shined them myself.